Regal Asprey: A History of the British Royal Family’s Favorite Jeweler

 The British Royal Family and the House of Asprey have been intrinsically linked since 1862 when Queen Victoria gave the luxury goods family business a Royal Warrant for ‘traveling trunks.’
 Since that date almost 160 years ago, each Monarch and Prince of Wales has bestowed a royal warrant upon this most British of brands.
 However, it was George VI who presented Asprey with a Royal Warrant for jewelry in 1940.

-Eight years later, George VI’s wife Queen Mary bought a pearl necklace from Asprey for the 18th birthday of their granddaughter, Princess Margaret — the younger sister of her late Majesty, Queen Elizabeth II.
+Eight years later, George VI’s mother Queen Mary bought a pearl necklace from Asprey for the 18th birthday of her granddaughter, Princess Margaret — the younger sister of her late Majesty, Queen Elizabeth II.
 Margaret wore the spectacular five-strand natural pearl necklace, secured with an enormous and exquisite diamond-set Art Deco clasp, for several significant birthdays, all photographed by Sir Cecil Beaton.

 In the famous Christie’s sale of her jewels in 2006, the catalog’s description of the necklace reads, ‘The Princess was particularly fond of these pearls and is pictured wearing them in many famous portraits from 1948 onwards.”
 The incomparable Asprey pearl and diamond necklace sold for the hammer price of £276,000 – more than ten times its estimate.